ABAtanasov/Representations/README.md

 First draft completed, need to draw up figures. dwabi OK there's a problem with a^i vs v^i vs \mathbf v_i_ (vs possible e_i_) usage in this chapter.
 I SHOULD BE USING X^i instead of v^i for vector fields :'( Let's fix that though.

+#### The Cartesian Coordinate System
+	Begin with an example of a falling ball, the vector for velocity
+#### Linear Algebra and Coordinates
+	Critical to highlight difference between geometric and algebraic vectors
+#### Euclidean vs. Affine Space
+	The inner product is not an invariant
+#### Nonlinear Coordinates

+#### Einstein's Summation Convention
+	Make clean and short

+#### (MOVED) Views of Multilinear Algebra
+#### Exercises

 ### 2) New Horizons Developed

 Close to being done.

-  Aaron:
+We want a section for defining
+	Direct sums, Dual Spaces <-> functionals,
+	and tensor product both INTUITIVELY and FORMALLY

+#### The Manifold
+#### Examples of Manifolds
+#### Elementary Topology
+	Gaps in this section
-    Fill up the gaps in the Topology section 2.3 Stereographic projection of sphere as an example of coordinate charts/atlasses Writing up the Embeddings vs. Intrinsic Geometry section 2.4
+	Add stereographic projection of sphere as example of coordinate charges
-  Alex:
-	OK SOMEWHERE we need to define:
-		Commutative diagrams, Dual Spaces and functionals
-    Adopting Aaron's work for scalar/vector fields into section 2.5
+#### Embedded v.s Intrinsic
+#### Vectors Reimagined
+#### What Follows
+#### Exercises

 ## Part 1: A Better Language

 ### 3) Differential Geometry

 THINGS WE SHOULD HAVE DEFINED EARLIER ON:
-	C^\infty(M), tangent BUNDLES, cotangent BUNDLES

-Most of the material is written up.
-Need to explain differential forms more intuitively.

-  Either of us:
+	C^\infty(M)

+#### The Derivative and the Boundary
+#### The 1-Form
+#### The Exterior Algebra from the Wedge
+#### Stokes' Theorem
+#### Distance, a Metric
+#### The Hodge Star and the Laplacian
+#### Movement: Lie's Ideas
+#### Exercises

-	Finish Stokes' theorem proof.. idk find a good reference, all the groundwork is there
+	Finish Stokes' theorem proof.. idk find a good reference, all the groundwork is there Finish some Lie derivative summaries

-  Alex:
-    Finish some Lie derivative summaries

-  Aaron:
-    Do we want another section on connections here or in GR?

 ### 4) Harmonics: Fourier Analysis

-   Alex:
+#### Discrete, Bounded: Eigenvalues
-	I'll take this one, functions are a vector space, blah blah basis for the space
+	Functions are very cleraly n-component tuples forming a vector space

-	Fourier transform is a change of basis... convolutions.. roast Aaron here
+#### Continuous, Bounded: Fourier Series
+	Differentiation as a linear operator, finding its eigenvalues gives the fourier transform
+#### Continuous, Unbounded: Fourier Transform
+#### Harmonic Analysis on Higher Euclidean Space
+	Here we derive the Laplacian, study diffusion, image processing, convolution Functions on 2D space as a limit of a 2D grid Laplacian is never obviously derived in any good text so derive it.
+#### Harmonic Analysis on Graphs
+	Functions on graphs, graph laplacian.
+	Motivate expanders
+	Conclude with spectral graph theory a la Spielman
+#### Exercises
+	What about real-valued exponents: c.f. the positive reals

 ### 5) Beyond Harmonics: Representation Theory

-  Alex:

-    Get to here before September
+  Begin with spectral graph theory motivating representations as generalizations of eigenvalues

 ## Part 2: Physics

-### 6) SL(2,C), SU(2), SL(2,R).. all of finite dimensional QM basically
+### 6) SL(2,C), SU(2), SL(2,R)... all of finite dimensional QM basically

-  Alex:

-    Dwabi, we'll get to it before august finishes

-  Aaron:

-	Dude put your QI section here, it'll be dope
+  QI section

-### 7) Classical Mechanics and Sympletic Geometry
+### 7) Classical Mechanics and Symplectic Geometry

-  Aaron:

-    Read up on Legendre Transform, do we want it?
+	What is the difference between velocity and momentum Legendre transform
-    Feynman Argument for conservation in the Lagrangian viewpoint Yo facetime with me about Symplectic geometry..
-      I have a good idea about intuition behind how the symplectic form bundles everything together and lets us go from a hamiltonian to \partial / \partial t -> the arrow of time ->
+    Feynman Argument for conservation in the Lagrangian viewpoint Intuition behind how the symplectic form bundles everything together and lets us go from a hamiltonian to \partial / \partial t -> the arrow of time ->

 ### 8) Einstein's Gravity
-  Aaron:

-    Here be Covariant Derivatives.
+  	Covariant Derivatives.
 Motivate Riemann Curvature

-	READ WEYLS BOOK it literally derives GR from LOGIC
+	READ WEYLS BOOK it literally derives GR from symmetry

 	And then: